VLPLAY-Games/XenoOS/README.md

 ## Usage

-Once installed, you can interact with the system via Serial port (Speed 115200) in Putty (or Arduino IDE Serial terminal (not recommended))by typing commands directly into the terminal or console.
+Once installed, you can interact with the system via Serial port (Speed 115200) in Putty by typing commands directly into the terminal or console.
 Refer to the "Command List" above for all available commands and their usage examples.

 ## Diagnostics